 Issues concerning security scan "vulnerabilities" on the GPS receiver continued to be unresolved.
-After several communications with Network Engineer and Information Security personnel, a risk acceptance request was submitted for the receiver.

 G-090-P GLOBAL SEISMOGRAPH NETWORK (GSN) SITE AT PALMER STATION.

 Rhett Butler, Principal Investigator, Incorporated Research Institutions for Seismology (IRIS)

 The Research Associate operates and maintains on-site equipment for the project.
 Station PMSA is one of more than 143 sites in the GSN monitoring seismic waves produced by events worldwide.
 Data files are recorded to tape and also sent real-time to the U.S. Geological Survey (USGS).